Agablue-red/MLClass/README.md

 # Project Machine Learning

-The goal of the project is develop a model capable of predicting expected returns on the basis of a ranking of scores assigned to all the evaluated stocks.
+The goal of the project is to develop a model capable of predicting expected returns on the basis of a ranking of scores assigned to all the evaluated stocks.

 ## List of contents
  - [Files](https://github.com/Agablue-red/Machine-Learning#files)